QuokkaPride/DevonSaliga/README.md

 24.10.31 Python objets and classes work.
 JS Beepboop work trying to get student docs in firestore to update after lessons.

-11.01.01 JS Finally got studentLessons docs to update was wasPromoted and wasAttended in local.
+24.11.01 JS Finally got studentLessons docs to update was wasPromoted and wasAttended in local.
 Payday today for Beepboop.

+24.11.02 Used OpenAI whisper in python to transcribe beepboop audio of me explaining how performance metrics are calculated and why they're important.
+Shared with team.